The SEEP Network

 Speaker: Mark Sevier, Mission Partnerships Specialist, Fintrac

 Session Description: For commercial seed suppliers to be successful, they must invest in innovative distribution and sales strategies that target the specific needs of smallholder farmers.
-Join us for an interactive presentation and discussion on how one company in Mozambique failed to take into account the root causes of supply and demand, what drives farmers’ willingness to purchase improved inputs and our role in conducting more in-depth analyses of target markets to better ensure realistic results.

 THE PERILS OF 6-MONTH "PILOTS": FAILING SOONER IS BETTER